A handmade Christmas elf is gifted with every order 🎄🎁

 • Spread the oil in a very thin layer over the entire surface of the crockery, not forgetting the edges or handle holes.

-• Allow the oil to penetrate for about 20-30 minutes, allowing the wood to absorb the oil thoroughly.
+• Allow the oil to penetrate for about 20-30 minutes to let the wood absorb the oil thoroughly.

 • Remove excess oil with a cloth.

 • Allow to dry for several hours.
-Overnight drying is a good way to ensure that dishes are thoroughly dry.
+Leaving it to dry overnight is a good way to ensure that the crockery is thoroughly dry.

 Example: Maintaining your kuksa with grapeseed oil